-I have been thinking a lot about a definition of a learner-centered leader.
+I want to thank Gregg Behr, the Executive Director of The Grable Foundation, for inspiring this post.
+Although we were not talking directly about educators when he mentioned the exhausted majority, I was inspired to think about other areas where there can be exhausted majorities.
+Check out Gregg’s book on Mister Rogers.I have been thinking a lot about a definition of a learner-centered leader.
 I am circling around a definition and will share with you what I come up with in the next newsletter.
 While I was thinking about the definition, I spent a lot of time pondering the state of teaching.
 Specifically, I considered the career trajectory of most of us in education.
 There seem to be different inflection points in a teacher’s career that a learner-centered leader can have an enormous impact on.

 Let’s look at this chart closely.